Lift Weight, Not Too Much, Most of the Days

 One way to grease the groove is to just do the exercise whenever you think of it.
 Ben Greenfield, in Beyond Training, describes how he would do three to five pull-ups every time he walked under a pull-up bar installed in his office doorway.
 By the end of the day, he’d have performed 30 to 50 pull-ups with minimal effort.

 McKay opted for something similar: He set up a pull-up bar in his door frame, and every time he walked under it, he would do one.
 “You’re allowing yourself to practice more without going to fatigue,” he says.
-“If you’re constantly thrashing your body, doing max sets every time you do a pull up, you’re gonna have a bad time.”
-Anyone who has tried to climb the stairs to their apartment on achy quads after an overly ambitious leg day knows the risks of overexertion.
+“If you’re constantly thrashing your body, doing max sets every time you do a pull-up, you’re gonna have a bad time.”
+Anyone who has tried to climb the stairs to their apartment on achy quads after an ambitious leg day knows the risks of overexertion.
 Within a month, McKay says, he went from being able to do about five pull-ups to about 15.

 Kevin Weaver, a professor of physical therapy at New York University, told me that training by greasing the groove can help your body increase the number of muscle fibers it uses to perform a certain action.
 Brad Schoenfeld, an associate professor of exercise science at CUNY’s Lehman College, also sees a potential benefit.
 Because of how the brain learns, he says, doing four sets of an exercise over five days rather than 20 sets in one day, for instance, might be a way to improve technique or form, which could result in getting stronger even if you don’t add additional weight.
 This would be especially helpful for more complex exercises, like certain kettlebell moves.